krother/pandas_go_to_space/preparations/README.rst

 **Anaconda** is a one-stop installation that contains all necessary Python packages and an editing environment.

 Go to `www.anaconda.com  <https://www.anaconda.com/>`__ and download Anaconda for your system (the free version) and follow the installation instructions.

+.. dropdown:: Can I use VSCode instead?
+   :animate: fade-in

+   Yes.
+VSCode has a great plugin that handles the interactive Python environment.
+   It is very similar to Jupyter.
+   However, I am not using it so please don't ask me for configuration details.

 .. dropdown:: Can I use Google Colab?
    :animate: fade-in